LostFocusRemedies/mtTools_public/README.md

 ### Camera Label Creator
 A Tool to create text attached to camera every x frames.
 It's useful in early production, when populating library of poses for characters, and keep everything neat.

+### Reset Attribute
+An animation to reset rig control attributes to their default value.

 ## Installation

 Each tool can be installed independently.
 See the README in each tool's directory for specific installation instructions.